USS Shenandoah (1862)

 The first USS Shenandoah was a wooden screw sloop of the United States Navy.
+She was in commission at various times between 1863 and 1886 and saw service in the American Civil War.

+Construction and commissioning

-Shenandoah was built by the Philadelphia Navy Yard and launched on 8 December 1862.
-She was sponsored by Miss Selina Pascoe; and was commissioned on 20 June 1863, Captain Daniel B. Ridgeley in command.
+Shenandoah was built by the Philadelphia Navy Yard at Philadelphia, Pennsylvania, and launched on 8 December 1862, sponsored by Miss Selina Pascoe.
+Shenandoah was commissioned on 20 June 1863, Captain Daniel B. Ridgeley in command.